Helfrid/omero-screen-plots/README.md

 ## Features
-Examples for each plot can be found in jupyter notebooks in tests/examples. check if this sentence makes it into github
+Examples for each plot can be found in jupyter notebooks in tests/examples. check if this sentence does not makes it into github
 ### combplot
 Cell Cycle analysis with one selected feature column platted as a scatterplot along the DAPI axis.
 (Requires EdU labelling data and cell cycle analysis in the csv file)